Trump huddles with House GOP on immigration as border outrage escalates

 "The president was very compassionate about it," said Meadows, who added that Trump's daughter, Ivanka, had pressed him on the matter.
 "It's not lost on him that we've got to fix this, but at the same time ...
 I think the pressure is on us from the American people to get it done this week and I believe we will."

-House Republicans have revised their broader current immigration bill to include a provision loosening rules that now limit the amount of time minors can be held to 20 days.
+House Republicans have revised the compromise bill to include a provision loosening rules that now limit the amount of time minors can be held to 20 days.
 Under the legislation, children could be detained with their parents for extended periods.

 The revised provision also would give the Department of Homeland Security the authority to use $7 billion in border technology funding to pay for family detention centers, said a House Republican source.